Poussinou/blazedcloud/README.md

 Backend repo: https://github.com/TheRedSpy15/blazed-cloud-pb

-## Our shamless ChatGPT generated description:
+## Our shamelessly ChatGPT generated description:

 🌐 Welcome to Blazed Cloud, your go-to cloud storage solution for a seamless and secure file management experience! 🚀